 A: Anyone 10 and younger is to be in class both in the morning and at 12:30 for the entire season.
 At the start of the season, all new members have classes in the morning and at 12:30.
 New members with previous skiing or boarding experience are classified according to their present abilities and placed in the appropriate color class on their first day.
 When the older members know their way around the mountain and which trails they may have ski/ride for their present color level (at least a Blue; level for skiers and a High Silver level for riders) they may take half-day lessons.

 Q: May I take classes with my friend?

 A: Friends/siblings of similar ability may take classes together as long as the higher color level child attends the lower level class so as not to slow down the class.
 Please come to the meeting place together.

-Q: Color levels and testing:
+Q: What about the Color levels and testing?

 A: The Eskimo Club is based on a half-day lesson plan for many of its experienced, older members and uses colors to designate each member's skill level.
 You may progress at your own pace and when your instructor suggests you might be ready, go to the next test.
 When you pass up to the next level, you will be given a sticker indicating your new level!
 All classes and tests are announced on the bus and posted to the right of the Eskimo Headquarters door.